tatumio/tatum-js/README.md

 ### Bugs and feature requests

 Have a bug or a feature request?
 Please first read the issue guidelines and search for existing and closed issues.
-If your problem or idea is not addressed yet, please open a [new issue]( [please open a new issue](https://github.com/tatumio/tatum-js/issues/new/choose)).
+If your problem or idea is not addressed yet, please open a [new issue](https://github.com/tatumio/tatum-js/issues/new/choose).